-Last year, our family started a really simple Jesse Tree tradition during Advent, and I loved it!
-It combined my love for simple + kid friendly + Bible history + Christmas.
+A few years ago, our family started a really simple Jesse Tree tradition during Advent, and I loved it!
 A friend and I threw together a Jesse Tree Ornament Exchange as an inexpensive and relatively quick way to get a bunch of hand-made Jesse Tree ornaments for Advent.

 Here’s How It Works

 We had 11 people in our Jesse Tree ornament exchange, and 25 ornaments to do – one for each day of Advent.
 So, everyone signed up for 2 ornaments and made 12 exact copies of the same ornament.
 You could just host a Christmas party where everyone brings their completed ornaments and you eat, drink, swap and be merry!

 Because we didn’t plan this idea until right before Advent started, we gave people the option to come make ornaments craft-party style.
 About half the participants came for the afternoon to finish crafting theirs, and half just showed up for the drop off/ exchange part.

 Surprisingly the trickiest part was divvying up the ornaments at the end.
 You may think it sounds silly, but here’s the process I’d suggest: